 Criminal Defense: An Overview

-A prosecutor and a defense attorney can both use the same foundation of factual events and come up with two completely different stories.
-Think of this in the way that you would think of a map of the United States.
-In one map, you have the states depicted in their geographic areas with the state borders in dark lines.
-However, the other map instead shows the United States in a gradient scale of colors based on the average income per population.
+A prosecutor and a defense attorney can create two completely different stories with the same factual events.
+Think of this as you would think of a map of the United States.
+In one map, the states are depicted in their geographic areas with the state borders in dark lines.
+However, the other map shows the United States in a gradient scale of colors based on the average income per population.
 Although both maps are true, they will probably look nothing alike.

-It's up to the attorney and the defendant to come up with the best story possible for the defendant's situation.
-The end story should have such characteristics as:
+It's up to the attorney and the defendant to create the best story possible for the defendant's situation.
+The end story should have characteristics such as:

 - Being based on a truthful foundation of evidence.
 For example, if the defendant's car was being used as a getaway car, show that the defendant's car was stolen from them at gunpoint the morning of the crime.

 - Having the ability to gain sympathy from the judge or the jury through emotional appeal.
-For instance, if possible, show that the defendant tried to withdraw from a crime before it was committed and even went as far as reporting the potential crime to the police in an attempt to prevent the crime from occurring.
+For instance, if possible, show that the defendant tried to withdraw from a crime before it was committed.

 - Explaining and proving why the events that occurred in the defendant's story were the actual events.
-For example, if the defendant claims not to have been at the crime scene when the crime occurred, the defendant's story must show why the defendant wasn't there.
+For example, if the defendant claims not to have been at the crime scene when the crime occurred, show why the defendant wasn't there.

 Creating a Criminal Defense Strategy

-The criminal defendant will retain an attorney through a representation agreement, or they will be appointed one by the court under the Sixth Amendment right to counsel.
+The criminal defendant will retain an attorney, or they will be appointed an attorney by the court under the U.S. Constitution's Sixth Amendment right to counsel.
 The criminal defendant will then tell their story to the criminal defense attorney.

-Any information given to the attorney by the client will be protected by attorney-client privilege, regardless of whether it was written or said.
+Any information given to the attorney by the client will be protected by the attorney-client privilege.

-When you retain an attorney through a representation agreement, you will be entitled to attorney-client privilege.
+When you consult with an attorney, you are entitled to attorney-client privilege.
 This privilege protects any oral or written communication between an attorney and their client.
-These communications are protected from required disclosure, meaning that if you tell your attorney about your legal issue, this information is confidential.
+These communications are protected from required disclosure.
+This means that if you tell your attorney about your legal issue, this information is confidential.

-Once criminal defense attorneys hear their clients' side of the story, they will begin strategizing how to best represent their clients.
+Once criminal defense attorneys hear their client's side of the story, they begin working on how to best represent their client.
 This depends on the facts of each individual case.
-The defendant will need to choose what they will plead in court.
+Here are some common strategies criminal defense attorneys use to challenge the prosecution's case:

 In many situations, a criminal defense attorney might also:

-- Bring defendants to important crime scenes to stimulate memories; and
+- Bring defendants to important crime scenes to stimulate memories

-- Get defendants to write down the version of events as seen from their point of view.
+- Get defendants to write down the events as seen from their point of view

 Preserving Your Case for Appeal

 Defense attorneys should also preserve their clients' cases for appeal.
 This means that a good defense attorney will make the right objections and arguments in the oral and written records so that an appellate court can review the case later.
-While they may not be your attorney in the appeal (you will most likely need to re-retain your attorney through a separate and new representation agreement), these preservative actions help better your chances of winning an appeal later on.
-These objections and arguments may be part of your long-term criminal defense strategy with your criminal defense attorney.
+While another attorney may represent you on appeal, these actions better your chances of winning on appeal.

 Start learning more today by contacting an experienced criminal defense lawyer near you.